Hiring Our Heroes Career Summits are a hiring-event hybrid, designed for both military community members and employers to have a positive experience.

 Typically, the events are held on military installations and open to job seekers that have base access.
 Local, regional, and national employers participate in the interactive panel discussions and industry-focused workshops.
 Military hiring experts provide guidance on resumes, networking, LinkedIn profiles, and job interviews.
 The event culminates with a career fair.

-If you’re attending a HOH Career Summit for the first time, here are five steps for you to take before, during, and after the hiring event that may help you have a successful experience.
+If you’re attending a HOH Career Summit for the first time, here are five steps for you to take before, during, and after the hiring event to help you have a successful experience.

 5 STEPS FOR SUCCESS AT A HIRING OUR HEROES CAREER SUMMIT